Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 Which best describes the Product Backlog? (choose the best answer)

 - [x] It contains all foreseeable tasks and requirements from which the Scrum team can develop and maintain a complete project plan.
-- [ ] It is allowed to grow and change as more is learned about the product and its customers.
+- [ ] It is allowed to grow and change as more is learned about the Product and its customers.
 - [ ] It is baselined to follow change management processes.
-- [ ] It provides just enough information to enable a Scrum team to start the design phase of a product.
+- [ ] It provides just enough information to enable a Scrum team to start the design phase of a Product.

 _[⬆ Back to Top](#table-of-contents)_